Sinister Dexter: Plot

 This issue has now been addressed in passing as part of the twist in the, initially apparently unconnected, series Malone.
 The "Festive Spirits" story, in which both appeared as skeletal zombies who were apparently ignored by their old friends, is hinted at merely being one of Malone's dreams.

 After surviving the showdown with his boss, Apellido, Sinister changed his face and took drugs to try to forget his past, fleeing offworld to Generica.
 It wasn't until Rocky Rhodes told him of his true identity that he returned to Downlode City to get revenge on Apellido making sure he knows that he's now alive.
 It was also revealed that Ramone also survived the shooting but was rendered quadriplegic.

 Sinister allowed himself to be captured and was sent to the same prison as Ramone, with a plan to escape.
 After enlisting the help of two other prisoners, he executes the break-out and escapes with Ramone in a wheelchair.
 Heading to an old doctor friend it is revealed Ramone has been kept immobilised by an implant in his spine.
-With this removed, and surviving an attack by another Apellido hit-squad, the head for a run-down lock-up.
-There Sinister stashed the Edsel and their old guns.
+With this removed, and surviving an attack by another Apellido hit-squad, they head for a run-down lock-up containing the Edsel and their old guns.
 They collect these and drive back into Downlode to again work as gunsharks, bringing the series full circle.